 - Centennial Park: a beautiful 132 acre park that would be perfect for exploring on a beautiful day.

-- Cheekwood Botanical Gardens: a 55 acre botanical garden and mansion that features art galleries and fun, seasonal festivities.
+- Cheekwood Botanical Gardens: a 55 acre botanical garden & mansion that features art galleries & seasonal festivities.

 - Country Music Hall of Fame: one of the world’s largest museums dedicated to country music.

 - Ultimate Party Bus: these are open air buses that will take you all over Nashville.
-We did one during this last trip and it was SO.much.Fun.
-You can play music and dance around and the bus comes with a bartender.
-It’s a great way to explore the city without having to walk so much and it isn’t like a tour bus where they are telling you about everything as you go, which makes it way more fun to me.
+We did one during this last trip & it was SO.Much.Fun.
+You can play music & dance around while taking in Nashville.
+It’s definitely a touristy thing to do, but is a unique way to explore the city without having to walk so much.
+It’s also not like a tour bus where they are telling you about everything as you go, which makes it way more fun to me.

 - Uncommon James: cutest little jewelry store owned by Kristen Cavallari.
-I have several of their pieces and love them.
+I have several of their pieces & love them.
 They also have cute home goods!

 I hope my Nashville city guide helps you when planning your next trip to Music City!
 I am always adding to my lists, so please send me any favorites that I may have missed.
 Nashville is such a fun city with a wonderful, laid back vibe.
 It’s definitely one I’m down to visit any time!
-I will have a full recap of all of my outfits I wore during my trip to Nashville up by the end of this week, so stay tuned for that.
+If you need more outfit ideas for your trip to Nashville, be sure to check out my Nashville outfit recap post from one of my girls trips.